tmtsoftware/esw/docs/src/main/uisupport/UIOverview.md

 The Back-end UI is an application that may need to do more than use CSW services.
 It may have specialized backend commands that are better-suited to the server-side than the browser-based UI.
-This may be computationally intensive functions or the use of CSW Database Service with specialized queries as examples.
+This may be computationally intensive functions, or the use of CSW Database Service with specialized queries as examples.

-The Back-end UI uses it's own back-end HTTP-based service to implement application-specific routes.
+The Back-end UI uses its own back-end HTTP-based service to implement application-specific routes.
 The sophisticated UI that needs a back-end server may only use its back-end server, but more likely it will be a hybrid and also use the UI Application Gateway for access to CSW commands and events since duplicating this support is costly and error-prone.
 The following figure shows the components of a hybrid Back-end UI application.